amplafi/amplafi-tools/README.md

    * The output should say something like: Java SE runtime build 1.7.

 * **Eclipse**
- Everyone else on the team uses Eclipse.
-You are permitted to use another debugging environment.
-However, make sure that such an environment does not handicap your performance.
-In particular, be aware that you will need to debug java and PHP.

 We have had good success with using [Pulse](http://www.poweredbypulse.com/) to manage eclipse and its various plugins.

 Here is instruction on how to get simplest eclipse installation.
    * Go to the Pulse site and download a client for your plaform.
-  * Run it, here it may ask you to register, do the registartion.</li>
+   * Run it, here it may ask you to register, do the registartion.
    * After you're logged in to the client (it is called Pulse Explorer) select the latest version of eclipse at the left top corner.
    * Go to Ready To Use Profiles -> Popular.
 Right click on the 'Eclipse for Java' profile.
 Select 'Add to my profiles' option.
 Now you should see it on the 'My profiles view'.
    * Click on the newly created profile.
 Here you can customize your eclipse.
 Go to the Software tab and find git plugin.
 Add the plugin to the profile.
    * Click 'Launch now' button -- after this your eclipse will be configured and launched.

 Alternatively, [Eclipse can be downloaded directly](http://www.eclipse.org/downloads/)

-## Before you start##
-* When going through the instructions, if you run into trouble, first look at the known issues section at the bottom of this document to see if your trouble has a known fix.
-* If using windows, the commands will need to be issued from the msysgit Git Bash tool, which is Linux style commands, or use cygwin.
-If using Windows command line, slashes in full path names will need to be reversed to backwards slash: "\\"

-NOTE: I have found bizarre behavior with GitBash on windows, specifically editing a file on the GitBash command line creates a copy of the file in a different location.
-From the GitBash command line, the cloned file with your edits appears to be in the directory.
-However, eclipse and other tools do not see the changed file.
-However, changes made in eclipse are (usually) visible in the GitBash command line.
-Just use GitBash to run commands, not for editing.

 ## Creating the proper folder structure##